 - 6 points

-- Students are able to (1) demonstrate competence in a range of approaches to teaching and learning in HPE in early childhood and primary contexts; (2) promote the need for HPE in school settings; (3) demonstrate an understanding of children's physical and psychomotor development and proficiency; (4) apply developmental and conceptual frameworks for HPE; (5) design, teach and assess a developmentally appropriate physical education (PE) and health program; (6) plan, teach and assess using the fundamental movement skills program; (7) display knowledge and application of HPE pedagogies to enhance student outcomes, including the use of ICT; (8) evidence knowledge of key issues in children's health and wellbeing and their implications for teachers; (9) apply skills and knowledge in HPE to other teaching and learning areas in early childhood and primary education; and (10) demonstrate an understanding of the relevant issues and the strategies available to support the safe, responsible and ethical use of ICTs in learning and teaching.
+Students are able to (1) demonstrate competency in a range of approaches and resources to teaching and learning in HPE in early childhood and primary contexts and promote the need for HPE in school/EC settings; (2) demonstrate an understanding of children's physical and psychomotor development and proficiency; (3) design, a developmentally appropriate physical education (PE) and health program; (4) analyse the application of HPE pedagogies to enhance student outcomes, including the use of ICT; and (5) synthase knowledge of key issues in children's health and wellbeing and their implications for teachers.

-- Indicative assessments in this unit are as follows: (1) participation in LAB and in-class assessments and (2) essay.
+Indicative assessments in this unit are as follows: (1) essay and (2) essay and lesson plans.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the participation in LAB and in-class assessments and essay components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the essay and essay and lesson plans components.